Boating under the influence is a crime in Nevada. Specifically, it’s illegal to operate a watercraft

 Boating under the influence is typically not a deportable offense.
 However, immigration laws are in a state of flux and are unpredictable.

-Any non-U.S. citizen facing BUI charges should consult an attorney to try to ensure that the case will not threaten his/her legal status.
-Learn more about the criminal defense of immigrants in Nevada.
+Any non-U.S. citizen who faces BUI charges should consult an attorney to try to ensure that the case will not threaten his/her legal status.

 A misdemeanor BUI conviction may be sealed one (1) year after the case closes.
 However, felony BUI convictions may never be sealed from the defendant’s record.10